 However, all of this has to vie with a high degree of frustration about the film.
 As is the usual case with his films, Kiyoshi Kurosawa gives us a plot that is so murky and impenetrable it is frequently hard to decipher what is going on.
 People do things like kill themselves for reasons that are never clear.
 There are a number of questions left unanswered at the end of the film.
 One could buy the notion of ghosts somehow entering the world, but what are the dead doing on the internet or trapped inside people’s photographs?
 What is the significance of the red tape that has to be placed around doorways?
 For some reason, the last ten minutes of the film turn into a social apocalypse with Haruhiko Kato and Kumiko Aso driving through a deserted city past burning vehicles and then a plane that comes crashing down into a building, while the wraparound fadeout gives the impression that the entire population of the world has vanished or become ghosts (exactly what is not particularly clear).
 Nevertheless, what Pulse does offer is a great deal of haunted atmosphere, which almost compensates for total confusion about what is happening.

-Kiyoshi Kurosawa’s other films of genre interest are:– the haunted house film Sweet Home (1989); the psycho film Guard from the Underground (1992); Cure (1997) about cryptic hypnotism murders; Serpent’s Path (1997) and Eyes of the Spider (1998), a duo of studies in obsessive revenge; the medium thriller Seance (2000); Bright Future (2003), a strangely unfathomable film about two frustrated workers and jellyfish amok; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the ghost story/mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2016) and its mini-series follow-up Yocho (Foreboding) (2017).
+Kiyoshi Kurosawa’s other films of genre interest are:– the haunted house film Sweet Home (1989); the psycho film Guard from the Underground (1992); Cure (1997) about cryptic hypnotism murders; Serpent’s Path (1997) and Eyes of the Spider (1998), a duo of studies in obsessive revenge; the medium thriller Seance (2000); Bright Future (2003), a strangely unfathomable film about two frustrated workers and jellyfish amok; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the ghost story/mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2017) and its follow-up Foreboding (2017).